sancarn/Innovyze-ICM-Libraries/WSLocalStorage/WSLocalStorage.md

 So what's the use of this behaviour?
 Let's look at an example.

 Say you want to make a ruby application which helps users build selection lists from the ground up.
 Traditionally in ICM there is no way to 'build up' a selection list.
-You can make a selection, and then make a selection list from your selection, but if you want to overwrite your existing selection list, add to it, or remove objects from it there is no easy way built into ICM.
+You can make a selection, and then make a selection list from your selection, but if you want to overwrite your existing selection list, add to it, or remove objects from it there is no easy way to do this built into ICM.
 Instead let's build a set of scripts which helps users build up, overwrite, delete from and clear their selection lists.

 The different script files we'll make are the following: